 - Half your avocado’s and remove the stones

-- Thinly cross hatch the avocado and then run the knife around the edge to separated the meat from the shell
+- Thinly cross hatch the avocado and then run the knife around the edge to separate the meat from the shell

 - Chop your tomato as finely as possible